brntsllvn/brntsllvn.github.io/_posts/2018-10-27-rust-lifetimes-by-example.md

 }
 ```

-Comparing `longest` to `longest1` the first thing that sticks
-out regarding lifetime annotations is that there are none; they
-can be _elided_ (i.e. 'ommitted').
-Since there is only one input
-parameter, the borrow checker needs no additional information:
-it can infer which value the returned reference points to.
+Comparing the original `longest` to `longest1` the first thing that sticks out regarding lifetime annotations is that there are none; they have be _elided_ (i.e. omitted).
+Since there is only one input parameter, the borrow checker can infer which value the returned borrow refers to in order to check it is still valid.

 Note: we can always include lifetime annotations.
 The following is equivalent to `longest1`.

 ```rust
 fn longest2<'a>(x: &'a str) -> &'a str {